Dev-Sites/pixijs/Proposal-layers.md

 This page is dedicated to pain that countless people had when developing Flash and PIXI apps.

+The goal is to stay with our successful PIXI v4 API and stage architecture, and add many features at one time while making minimal changes.
+I suggest we don't make big changes in API that have less effect than this proposal.

 The best explanation is about common use-case.

 ## Layering